lmb-embrapa/machado/docs/17-index-search.md

 > **Note:** It is necessary to run `rebuild_search_index` whenever additional data is loaded into the database or when you wish to refresh the search facets.

-Rebuilding also clears the page cache, which is what makes newly loaded data visible on the search page.
-See
-[Page cache](01-installation.md#page-cache) for its one requirement, a writable cache directory.
+Rebuilding also clears the page cache, which is what makes newly loaded data visible on the search page and on the data summary.
+See [Page cache](01-installation.md#page-cache) for its one requirement, a writable cache directory.